segbuniwe/recipehunt/journals/David_Ra.md

 Added apiSlice, recipeSlice, searchSlice.
 Javier and Sophia were able to dice out how to add the "Unfavorite" button on the frontend as well.

 7/14
-We created the test units for RecipeHunt such as test_create, test_delete, test_get_all_ingredients
+We created the test units for RecipeHunt such as test_create, test_delete, test_get_all_ingredients.
+We added backend functionality for the TastyAPI to get a single recipe.

+7/17